 In Ross(1996), the Supreme Court supported a board of Inquiry's ruling against a teacher who professed hatred against Jews, explaining that the elimination of discrimination overruled the individual's freedom of speech.

-In Noble v York univerisity (2004), an arbitrator ruled that the University had violated the Collective Agreement when it publically denonced (as racist and anit-Semitic) the research of one of its tenure professors.
+In Noble v York university (2004), an arbitrator ruled that the University had violated the Collective Agreement when it publicly denounced (as racist and anti-Semitic) the research of one of its tenure professors.
 It had not, however, defamed him.

 In Trinity Western University (1998), the B.C.
 Court of Appeal (in a split decision) ruled that the B.C.College of Teachers did not have the right to deny entry to Trinity Western University, whose religiously-based policies were explicitly homophobic.